OHI-Science/ohicore/README.md

 ohicore
 =======

-These are the core funtions for calculating the Ocean Health Index.
+These are the core functions for calculating the Ocean Health Index.
 For more, please visit:

 [OHI-Science.org](http://ohi-science.org)